Seven Ways Women Can Improve Their Marriages

 Bitterness can develop on the part of the person who ends up pulling all the weight and making all the hard decisions.
 Meanwhile, the person who has silently subjected themselves without (vocalized) complaint to the (naturally sometimes fallible) leadership of another human being can develop a strong sense of contempt.
 How easy it is to criticize from the sidelines.
 Taking on the role of a dependent, sheltered little girl who needs guidance is a mask for taking the easy way out, leaving the leader to be blamed for anything that goes wrong.

-Develop your skills, create your own source of income and have a life outside of the marriage.
-As a result, you will have more to contribute to the relationship.
-Even if you have children, and have elected to stay home with them, you should try to do this.
-Take up a hobby, get a babysitter, go out and share your talent.
-At the very least, volunteer in the community.
-That way when you are with your husband, you will have more to talk about than the two year old's constipation and the 6 month old's spit up.
+Become more of a contributing partner.
+Even if you have children, and have elected to stay home with them, you should try to have a hobby, pursuit, home business, or do volunteer work.
+When you are with your husband, you will have more to talk about than the two year old's constipation and the 6 month old's spit up.

 Responsibility in any partnership should be evenly distributed, and adults should be able to function independently, especially since anything can happen that might leave a dependent person stranded.